 Scarcity and decision making in a digital ageWith the digital transformation, stress has become a high factor at work.
 Scarcity exhausts the mind.
 It can trick someone to believe they are staying on focus, that they have all the facts and competence needed, and making the best decision possible.
 In reality, this may not be true.
 With digitalization, comes the necessity to stay connected most hours of the day.
 This can become problematic.
 A decision hastily made can be spread throughout and implemented in a company in no time.

 HOW TO STEER AWAY FROM BAD DECISION-MAKINGA good antidote for the scarcity mindset is to create slack in the work environment.
 When someone is overly tired and stressed, that is when bad decision-making is more likely.
 To keep on track to what should be done and stay effective, there are some core rules:

 - Define core missions and goals.
 Clarity about a bigger picture is known to give focus.

 - Evaluate timing – plan to make decisions when the mental capacity is high.

 - Acknowledge the need for mental rest.

-- Minimise distraction and interruption by planning to go offline from emails and internet while completing important tasks.
+- Minimize distraction and interruption by planning to go offline from emails and the internet while completing important tasks.

 - Fight the tendency to be overly expectant about the big demand, and break large projects into small, step-by-step commitments.